The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 Different Structured Reporting Levels

-Martijn Nobel usefully characterized structured reporting into Level 1 as Structured Layout and Level 2 as Structured Layout with Structured Content5[Link].
+Martijn Nobel usefully characterized structured reporting as Level 1: Structured Layout and Level 2: Structured Layout with Structured Content5[Insights Imaging].
 I expand Nobel’s characterization into four levels, as it provides insight into best practices and actionable data to improve efficiency and quality.

 - Level 0.
 Free text